-Svnc Osc 2/3
+Sync Osc 2/3

 Enables or disables oscillator synchronization.
 When enabled, Oscillator 2 acts as a slave that is controlled by Oscillator 3, the master.
-Each time Oscillator 3 starts a new cycle, it sends a trigger signal to Oscillator 2. forcing it to restart its waveform cycle, too.
+Each time Oscillator 3 starts a new cycle, it sends a trigger signal to Oscillator 2, forcing it to restart its waveform cycle, too.
 As a result, interesting sound effects may be generated, especially when both oscillators are operating at different pitch settings.
 Using additional pitch modulation by envelopes, LFO, or Pitch bend will lend further movement to sync sounds.
 The following picture illustrates the principle of oscillator synchronization in a simplified way:

-envelope to its pitch with positive amount and you get a screaming sync sound.

-ţ Sync can also be very interesting on arpeggio sounds.
+to play one octave and 7 semitones higher, apply an envelope to its pitch with positive amount and you get a screaming sync sound.
+Sync can also be very interesting on arpeggio sounds.
 Apply a slow clocked LFO to Oscillator 2 pitch and the arpeggio starts to move.